U.S. Route 84 in Georgia: U.S. Route 84 Business (Bainbridge)

-State Route 38 Spur (Cairo)
+State Route 38 Connector (Cairo)

-State Route 38 Spur (SR 38 Spur) is a short west–east spur route in Cairo connecting SR 93/SR 111 in downtown with the US 84/SR 38 mainline in the eastern part of the city.
+State Route 38 Connector (SR 38 Conn) is a short west–east connector route in Cairo along 1st Avenue NE connecting SR 93/SR 111 in downtown with the US 84/SR 38 mainline in the eastern part of the city.
+The route was previously known as SR 38 Spur and extended west to Broad Street.